jbranchaud/talks/embrace-the-database-with-ecto-2017-04-07/embrace-the-database-with-ecto-2017-04-07.md

 # Databases

-^ under-appreciated part of our stack
+^ under-appreciated part of our dev stack

 ^ coming from rails, we forget about the database

-^ not dumb data store

-^ powerful computation engine

-^ data is IMPORTANT
+^ or afraid to use it

+^ Miss out on
+- model schema well
+- constrain data
+- powerful feature (SQL and PG)

 ^ a poor data model and under-constrained data are particularly insidious tech debt

+^ What can the DB do for us?
+- DB can take care of our data
+- DB provides expressive DSL for queries - SQL
+- DB can do complex things in performant way

 ^ goal should not be to forget the DB is there, but to better understand and utilize it

+^ Key takeaways
+- not dumb data store
+- powerful computation engine
+- data is IMPORTANT

+^ Lastly...

 ---